Characters: Warcraft Others

 - The Sha of Hatred also gets an appearance without any buildup right after Violence, but in a sense this appearance was the buildup for its subsequent story arc.

 - Though it's not that bad if you consider Anger, Hatred, and Violence birds of the same feather, being imprisoned in the same area.

 - Large Ham: Except the Sha of Despair all of them to an extent, but especially the Sha of Anger.

 - The Man Behind the Man: The Sha of Fear is responsible for the mantid empress being corrupted.
-The Sha of Anger is behind many of the sha-related events in Kun-lai along with the Sha of Hatred(infact the two Sha are warring with each other as seen in the Inkgill Mere questline).
+The Sha of Anger is behind many of the Sha-related events in Kun-lai along with the Sha of Hatred(infact the two Sha are warring with each other as seen in the Inkgill Mere questline).